Incontinence

 The first step in deciding on a management program is a discussion between the patient, family, caregivers, and clinicians regarding the treatment options available and which will best fit the patient’s unique circumstances.

 Conservative management of bowel incontinence is the primary intervention for patients without anal sphincter damage or defects.
-Patients who have sphincter defects are recommended to have a surgical evaluation (Abrams et al., 2017).
+Patients who have sphincter defects are recommended to have a surgical evaluation (WOCN, 2021).

 BOWEL RETRAINING

 First-line interventions include establishing a regular bowel habit.
 The clinician educates the patient and family about peristaltic contractions of the colon, which are most active in the morning after wakening and after eating.
 These contractions aid with bowel evacuation and should not be ignored.
-After breakfast is considered the optimum time to schedule toileting.
 The clinician emphasizes the importance of establishing a regular time for toileting and maintaining that routine, even if at first the patient does not feel a need for defecation.
 Following a consistent schedule will assist in training the bowel to empty.
+Scheduling toileting for the time after breakfast is optimal.

 DIETARY CHANGES